High-performance sailing: Land-sailing craft

 By sailing downwind at 135° off the wind, a land-sailing craft can sail much faster than the wind.
 The velocity made good downwind is often over twice as fast compared to the same craft sailing directly downwind.
 In 2009, the world land speed record for a wind-powered vehicle was set by the sailing craft, Greenbird, sailing at about three times the speed of the wind with a recorded top speed of 202.9 km/h.

 Apparent wind sailing

-Whereas iceboats have been able to exceed the speed of the wind, both upwind and downwind for a century, this capability only became routine with the evolution of 18 ft Skiffs in the third quarter of the 20th century when their speed tripled from that of the 1950s.
+Whereas iceboats have been able to exceed the speed of the wind, both upwind and downwind for a century, this capability only became routine with the evolution of 18ft Skiffs in the third quarter of the 20th century when their speed tripled from that of the 1950s.
 Craft that sail faster than the speed of the wind, downwind as well as upwind, are capable of tacking downwind because the apparent wind is always ahead of the mast.
 This led to the concept of "apparent wind sailing".